 The Mini Probe API is publicly available, so you can create your own probes and corresponding sensors for any application scenario.
 This enables you to gather monitoring data from systems that do not run the supported Windows versions.
 For more information, see the Mini Probe API.

 Mini probe: proof of concept

 - Python Mini Probe (open source): The Python Mini Probe runs monitoring processes on Debian-based systems (for example, Linux, Raspbian).
 For details, see How can I monitor Linux systems with a PRTG Mini Probe?

 - JMX Mini Probe (open source): The JMX Mini Probe can run on any Java Virtual Machine (JVM) to monitor your Java applications.
 For details, see How can I monitor Java applications via JMX with a PRTG Mini Probe?

 - PRTG Mobile Probe for Android: The PRTG Mobile Probe for Android monitors your network from the mobile point of view.
 For details, see How can I monitor Android devices?
 Is there a mobile probe?

 If you implement your own mini probe and want to share your work with other PRTG users, feel free to publish it in our Knowledge Base or contact us directly.

-Note: Articles about Mini Probes are provided for your information only.
-All steps described in the respective Mini Probe articles have been thoroughly tested.
-However, we cannot offer deep technical support for customizing the proofs of concept nor for writing your own mini probes.
+Note: Articles about mini probes are provided for your information only.
+All steps described in the respective mini probe articles have been thoroughly tested.
+However, we can neither offer deep technical support for customizing the proofs of concept nor for writing your own mini probes.